 It left the United States in a better position to face future crashes.
 Indeed, the 2008 financial crash has had deeper effects than the 1929 crash.
 But the latter’s levels of abject poverty were not repeated.

 10. The Crash of 1929 Is One of the Most Important Events of the 20th Century

-Its effects went deep.
-They should be included as one of the causes of the Second World War.
-It also helped generate a certain sympathy from prominent European and U.S. intellectuals to Soviet Russia, which remained largely immune from the crisis.
+The effects of the 1929 crash went deep.
+They should be included as one of the causes of World War II.
+The effects also helped generate a certain sympathy from prominent European and U.S. intellectuals to Soviet Russia, which remained largely immune from the crisis.

-Certainly, the Crash and the Depression helped bring Hitler to power.
-Germany was one of the countries that suffered most from U.S. economic events during the Depression.
-Politically, the 1929 Crash had deep effects.
+Certainly, the crash and the depression helped bring Adolf Hitler to power.
+Germany was one of the countries that suffered most from U.S. economic events during the Great Depression.
+Politically, the 1929 crash had deep effects.
 After years of Republican dominance under presidents Calvin Coolidge and Herbert Hoover, the Democratic Franklin Delano Roosevelt entered the White House in 1933.

 The Republicans lost credibility, unable as they were to lead the U.S., causing a climate of deep uncertainty.
 The situation remained very serious at least until 1932, when some 75% of Americans were said to be suffering from hunger.
 The real turning point, in terms of trust and hope was Roosevelt, who ushered a new economic and social policy which was called the New Deal.